-Constitute false statement, omission, or concealment of a substantive fact, made with intent to deceive or mislead the Housing Authority.
+Constitute false statement, omission, or concealment of a substantive fact, made with intent to

 Families who owe money to the Housing Authority due to program fraud will be required to repay in accordance with the guidelines.
 In addition, if the amount owed is more than \$2000.00, the case may be referred to the Inspector General and/or the Housing Authority may refer the case for criminal prosecution.